BOS Field Trips and Events

 Details: (click for more)

-This trip will be limited to 7 participants, plus myself, and will span 8 full days of birding plus 2 travel days.
-We will depart on Sunday, August 31 and we fly home on Tuesday, September 9, 2025.
+This trip will be limited to 7 participants, plus myself, and will span 6 full days of birding plus 3 travel days (due to overnight flight and 6-hour time zone difference).
+We will depart on Sunday, August 31 on an overnight flight to Copenhagen, Denmark; arriving midday Monday, Sept 1.
+We then fly home on Monday, September 8, 2025.
 Flights for western Europe depart in the afternoon from the eastern US, fly overnight and arrive at destination the following morning/afternoon.

-Our flight will depart Buffalo for Copenhagen, Denmark where our guide, Stephen, will pick us up and then we drive 45 minutes across the Oresund Bridge to southwestern Sweden.
+Our British guide, Stephen, will pick us up from the airport and drive 45 minutes across the Oresund Bridge to the southwestern town of Vellinge, Sweden where we will stay at a free-range, organic farm for our tour.

 Photo is of the iconic White Stork.